Early Reading and Phonics

 Phonics Screening Check

 The phonics screening check is to ensure that all children can use all of the phonics skills taught to them so far.
 The check is a mixture of real words and pseudowords (alien words).
 All of the words are phonetically decodable.
-This year, the current year 2 children will take the phonics screening check in December.
 The current year 1 children will take it in June.
+Any children in Year 2 who did not pass the check last year, will have another try at the same time as the Year 1 children in June.

 High Frequency words and Tricky (non-decodable) Words

 In order for the children to read fluently, we also teach them additional high frequency words and tricky words.
 These are words that form part of our language but may contain sounds which they have not learnt yet or are not decodable.
-For each section of the words that they are able to read, they will receive a certificate during the Friday assembly.
+There is a list of the words your child is currently learning in the back of their reading diary.

 It is incredibly important that every child reads regularly at home.
-This is their only homework in EYFS and KS1 so it is important that this forms part of your routine at home.
+This is part of the homework for EYFS and KS1 so it is important that this forms part of your routine at home.

 Reading in Key Stage 2